UIUC-iSchool-DataViz/fall2021-acg-acu/week08/lecture16.md

   Today we'll talk about map projections, how to properly wrap a baseball, and continue with our dashboarding.
 ---

-## Today

- * Visualization reports
- * Talk a little about maps
- * Intro CartoPy
- * Continue with our bqplot interactivity

-Alternately, we can move the middle two items to Thursday.

----

 ## Visualization Reports

 ---